 Awarded annually to a sophomore woman of color who throughout her first year demonstrated leadership, scholarship, and activism in the college community.
 The purpose of the award is to encourage academic excellence and affirm the important role of diversity on campus.

 Established in 1962 in memory of Barbara Buchanan '62.
-Awarded to the graduating senior woman who represents Barbara’s academic excellence and her ideal of service.
+Awarded to a graduating senior woman who represents Barbara’s academic excellence and her ideal of service.

 Presented annually to the student-athlete who best exemplifies the spirit of community and service demonstrated by Peter Kohn.